-- I) The College PREVENT and Freedom of Speech Committee shall: - a) act as a local committee to assist Council to manage the duties of the College under "PREVENT" in the Counter-Terrorism and Security Act 2015; - b) make recommendations to Council as to policies and actions required under this Act. - 2) The Committee shall consist of the Senior Tutor (Chair), the Junior Bursar, the Deputy Senior Tutor (Teaching and Learning) ex-officio, the Head of Student Welfare and Wellbeing ex-officio, the Head Porter, the Dean for Student Discipline, the Head of Student Services, the Chaplain, the Head of HR, the JCR President and the MCR President. - 3) The Committee shall meet termly or as required to assist Council to fulfil the Colleges' responsibilities under the Counter-Terrorism and Security Act 2015.
+- I) The College PREVENT and Freedom of Speech Committee shall: - a) act as a local committee to assist Council to manage the duties of the College under "PREVENT" in the Counter-Terrorism and Security Act 2015; - b) make recommendations to Council as to policies and actions required under this Act. - 2) The Committee shall consist of the Senior Tutor (Chair), the Junior Bursar, the Deputy Senior Tutor (Teaching and Learning), the Head of Student Welfare and Wellbeing, the Head Porter, the Dean for Student Discipline, the Head of Student Services, the Head of Catering and Conferencing, the Chaplain, the Head of HR, the JCR President and the MCR President. - 3) The Committee shall meet termly or as required to assist Council to fulfil the Colleges' responsibilities under the Counter-Terrorism and Security Act 2015.

-Approved by Council on 15 January 2016; approved as amended by Council on 15 July 2016, 27 June 2019, 30 April 2021; 28 October 2022; 20 January 2023.
+Approved by Council on 15 January 2016; approved as amended by Council on 15 July 2016, 27 June 2019, 30 April 2021; 28 October 2022; 20 January 2023; 16 February 2024.